Benex254/FastAnime/README.md

 The app includes sensible defaults but can be customized extensively.
 Configuration is stored in `.ini` format at `~/.config/FastAnime/config.ini` on arch linux; for the other operating systems you can check by running `fastanime config --path`.

+> [!TIP]
+> You can now use the option `--update` to update your config file from the command-line
+> For Example:
+> `fastanime --icons --fzf --preview config --update`
+> the above will set icons to true, use_fzf to true and preview to true in your config file
+>

 ```ini
 [stream]
 continue_from_history = True  # Auto continue from watch history